megacamelus/camel-upstream-info/camel-documentation/camel-xj.md

 The **templateName** parameter allows using *identify transforma* by specifying the name `identity`.

-# Using XJ endpoints
+# Usage

 ## Converting JSON to XML

 The following route does an "identity" transform of the message because no xslt stylesheet is given.
-In the context of xml to xml transformations, "Identity" transform means that the output document is just a copy of the input document.
-In the case of XJ, it means it transforms the json document to an equivalent xml representation.
+In the context of XML to XML transformations, "Identity" transform means that the output document is just a copy of the input document.
+In the case of XJ, it means it transforms the JSON document to an equivalent XML representation.

     from("direct:start").
       to("xj:identity?transformDirection=JSON2XML");